-The Energy Manager of the Year Awards celebrate Ontario’s most innovative professional energy managers who deliver lasting value to organizations across the province.
+Every year, Save on Energy celebrates Ontario’s most creative and forward-thinking energy managers and their work to champion energy efficiency at their organizations.
 Save on Energy has held these industry-leading awards since 2017 to recognize the skill and dedication of these individuals and their organizations' commitment to energy-efficiency best practices.

 At CityHousing Hamilton, Chris Shilton, is focused on identifying energy efficiency and conservation projects, which are key to the city’s goal to reduce greenhouse gas emissions and lower operating costs.
 Chris actively leverages funding opportunities to revitalize the city’s housing stock – and his efforts have saved CityHousing Hamilton $1.5 million a year in operational costs.

 Daniela Paraschiv is the first energy manager in Ontario to win the Energy Manager of the Year award twice.
 Daniela and the City of Mississauga’s energy management team are committed to finding innovative solutions to conserve energy use in city buildings.
 Their efforts, supported by Save on Energy programs, have helped the city to achieve more than 12,447 MWh of energy savings.

 At General Dynamics Land Systems, Paul Mellecke is part of a cross-functional energy management group that includes individuals from production, maintenance, facilities, quality, communications and supply chain management.
 The team is focused on helping the company reduce its carbon footprint by 40 percent by 2034.
 In 2021, General Dynamics saved $160,000 by managing its energy use.